Skip to Content

 3. Consider your phone options, do you really need a landline?

 Saving money on internet, phone, and TV service is defiantly something that interests most people.
 Rates seemingly go up every year and the level of customer support seemingly goes down every year.
-There are however a few techniques that can save you a substantial amount on your Breezeline bill each month.
+There are, however a few techniques that can save you a substantial amount on your Breezeline bill each month.

 This is especially a good idea at the end of your new customer promo period.
-At the end of the promo period your rates will roughly double overnight.
-This can be a great time to ask for any discounts / promotions.
+At the end of the promo period, your rates will roughly double overnight.
+This can be a great time to ask for any discounts/promotions.
 You will likely still end up paying more than during the promo, but not nearly as much as if you did not call and ask.

 If you currently have a combination of services such as TV, Internet, and Phone with Breezeline or Xfinity, you need to bundle them to get the best pricing.
 Do not expect that they will automatically do that for you.
 You need to call and ask them to bundle your services in order to get the best pricing.
 This is also a great time to ask about any current promotions available for new customers.

 Another way to save money with Breezeline or Xfinity is to drop services you no longer really need.
-For example if you have Breezeline or Xfinity home phone service, ask yourself the question.
+For example, if you have Breezeline or Xfinity home phone service, ask yourself the question.
 Do I really need a landline?
 You may just have one out of habit and find that you do not really use it very much at all.

-Still want to keep your landline?
-You could also consider moving your landline over to an over the top VoIP service such as Ooma Telo.
+Still, want to keep your landline?
+You could also consider moving your landline over to an over-the-top VoIP service such as Ooma Telo.
 This could save you some money on your monthly bill.

 Alternatives to Breezeline or Xfinity Internet

 Depending on where you live, you may have several alternatives available to you for internet service in addition to Breezeline or Xfinity.
 Spectrum and Cox are also big players in the cable internet space.
-Generally most Breezeline or Xfinity areas are not served by one of these other cable giants.
-However that is not always the case.
+Generally, most Breezeline or Xfinity areas are not served by one of these other cable giants.
+However, that is not always the case.

 5G home internet from companies such as T-Mobile and Verizon are also expanding in footprint.
-At this time I would hesitate to recommend 5G home internet if you have access to anything better.
+At this time, I would hesitate to recommend 5G home internet if you have access to anything better.

 Breezeline and Xfinity are definitely superior options to 5G home internet at this time.
-Starlink, similar to 5G is also an option in many places but lags behind cable and fiber internet both in terms of speed and stability.
+Starlink, similar to 5G, is also an option in many places but lags behind cable and fiber internet both in terms of speed and stability.
 If you have access to either Xfinity or Breezeline, skip the 5g or Starlink, at least for the time being.

 DSL is also an option in many areas.
-Personally I would recommend avoiding DSL, because generally performance is not as good and reliability is also a common issue.
+Personally, I would recommend avoiding DSL because, generally, performance is not as good, and reliability is also a common issue.

 Starlink Internet Launch